MOVEMENT PRACTICE

 2025

-• Breakthrough, Juried by New York dealer and President, Hollis Taggart, U.S. Courthouse, Seaport, Boston, MA
+• Breakthrough, Juried by Hollis Taggart-New York art dealer and President, U.S. Courthouse, Seaport, Boston, MA

 • Prestige 2025 Exhibition of the Signature Members of the National Association of Women Artists (NAWA), Leonovich Gallery, New York, NY